KQM-git/TCL/characters/anemo/venti.md

 | GU | 2U |
 | Energy Cost | 60 |

 * The **Stormeye** is elevated above the ground.
-Some attacks are be unable to hit enemies that are lifted.
+Some attacks are unable to hit enemies that are lifted.
 * Venti needs to be at most 20 levels below the enemy to be able to lift them.
 * The **Stormeye** deals 20 ticks of Anemo DoT.
 Elemental absorption can occur after the 4th tick, for a maximum of 16 ticks of Additional Elemental DMG.
 * Every third Anemo DoT tick applies 2U Anemo, for a maximum of 7 swirls.
 Every third absorbed elemental tick applies an unknown GU of the absorbed element, for a maximum of 6 applications.